Find out how you can get involved with member groups in the East Midlands.

 If you have any questions about our groups, contact:

-This quarterly forum is open to all housing association Chief Executives whose organisations operate in the East Midlands, and acts as a place where Chief Executives can share information, challenges, expertise and best practice on the strategic issues that matter to them, as well as influencing the Federation’s work.
+This quarterly forum is open to all housing association chief executives whose organisations operate in the East Midlands, and acts as a place where chief executives can share information, challenges, expertise and best practice on the strategic issues that matter to them, as well as influencing the Federation’s work.
 This group is chaired by Chan Kataria (emh).

 The Sounding Board is a small focus group of between six and nine Chief Executives that works closely with the External Affairs Manager, helping to direct and deliver the Chief Executives Forums as well as the Federation’s wider work across the East Midlands, including stakeholder engagement and lobbying activities.
-Download the Sounding Board’s Terms of Reference.

 Membership of the Sounding Board is reviewed annually.
 Members of the Sounding Board: